shpml/fundamentals/05_chapter/08_assesment.md

 ...
 ```

-5) Add some backgournd-color to your footer.
+5) Add some background-color to your footer.
 Add a background color of #808080;.

 6) All that's left to do is to align your header, footer and paragraph to center.
 Go ahead and do that!